Delehanty Hall, Room 217

 BIO

-I teach courses in geochronology, petrology, microstructural analysis, tectonics, and medical geology.
-In the classroom and in practice, my students and I integrate analytical data with observations made at microscopic to continental scales to try and understand how rocks and regions evolve in space and time and the tectonic processes that shape them.
-We also explore the connections between geology and human health, and consider issues related to sustainability and environmental justice.
+I teach a variety of courses such as Earth Through Time, Earth Materials, Mineral and Energy Resources, and Geohealth.
+In the classroom and in practice, my students and I integrate a variety of data types (geological, geochemical, geophysical) made at microscopic to continental scales to try and understand how rocks and regions evolve in space and time and the tectonic processes that shape them.
+We also explore the connections between geology and human health, and consider broader issues related to society.

 Syllabi: